Hirvensaloa/rehti-mmorpg/README.md

 **Moving the camera** You can move the camera by holding down the scroll wheel and moving the mouse.
 You can zoom in and out by scrolling the scroll wheel.

 **Managing items** Items are managed from the inventory tab in the bottom right corner.
-A dropdown menu opens when clicking on the item.
+A dropdown context menu opens when right-clicking on the item.

 **Managing equipment** Equipment can be equiped from the inventory.
 You can unequip items by clicking on the item in the equipment tab.